mikegcoleman/101-Workshop/README.md

 Feel free to consult the slides and/or other resources to complete this section.

-* In your favorite text editor open the Dockerfile in the Lab-1 directory.
+* **In Visual Studio Code** open the Dockerfile in the **Lab-1 directory**.
 This Dockerfile has been scaffolded out to include the commands necessary to run our application.
 Your task is to complete each of the commands in the Dockefile.
 If you get stuck, look back at the slides, use Google, or your favorite LLM to see if you can find the solution.
 If none of that works, there is a solution shown under the `101-Workshop/Solutions/Lab-1 `directory you can copy and paste from.

 * Once you have a Dockerfile you believe is working you will need to build and run it to test it out.
 Use the `docker build `command in a terminal window to create the container image.
 The following command tells docker to build an image named ‘api’ and tag it as ‘v1’.